mszyszko-uw/vasp-processing/toolkit/Postprocessing/vaspout_h5_README.md

 * The script uses `find "$parent_folder" -type d -name "$calc_folder"`, so it **matches directory names**, not directories that contain `vaspout.h5`.
 If a matched directory lacks `vaspout.h5`, `vaspout_h5.py` will likely error — the wrapper does not check for the file.
 * `mass_process.sh` expects `vaspout_h5.py` to be located next to `mass_process.sh` (it computes `START_DIR` from the script location).
-* The wrapper uses `python3` explicitly; change it if you need another interpreter or virtualenv.
+* The wrapper uses `python` explicitly; change it if you need another interpreter or virtualenv.
 * To process only directories containing `vaspout.h5`, replace the `find` line with a command that finds `vaspout.h5` and returns its parent directories (example below).

 ---